dwdas9/home/articles/DockerAndKubernetes/13_Windows_as_Containers.md

 nav_order: 13
 ---

-### Running Windows OS as a Container in Docker
+# <span style="color: blueviolet;Font-family: Segoe UI, sans-serif;">Running Windows OS as a Container in Docker</span>

 When you think of containers, you usually picture a small Linux OS.
 And you’re right!
 But did you know that containers can run a small Windows OS too?

-### Switching Docker Desktop to Windows Mode
+## <span style="color: MediumOrchid;Font-family: Segoe UI, sans-serif;">Switching Docker Desktop to Windows Mode</span>

-When you run Docker Desktop on your Windows laptop and download popular apps like MongoDB or Spark, you’re using Linux OS containers.
-However, Windows can also be run in containers.
-To do this, you need to switch Docker Desktop to Windows mode.
+For most of your tasks, you've likely been using Docker containers, which are typically Linux-based.
+Running a Windows container might seem unusual.
+By default, Docker on your Windows machine operates in 'Linux mode.'
+To run Windows containers, you'll need to switch from this default Linux mode to Windows mode.

 ![Switch to Windows containers](images/custom-image-2024-08-05-23-10-16.png)